Edited by Pascal Petit and Luc Soete

 Chapter 6: Technical change and employment growth in services: analytical and policy challenges

-Pascal Petit and Luc Soete1 INTRODUCTION It is generally acknowledged that employment in our economies is increasingly dependent on services.
+6. Technical change and employment growth in services: analytical and policy challenges Pascal Petit and Luc Soete1 INTRODUCTION It is generally acknowledged that employment in our economies is increasingly dependent on services.
 As in other highly developed economies, the European countries are continuing their gradual move towards a servicebased economy with today nearly 70 per cent of the total labour force being employed in service activities.
 It is also generally acknowledged that services provide the key to future employment growth.
 Neither agriculture nor manufacturing has been able to generate sufﬁcient output growth to offset, in the last two decades, the productivity growth following the diffusion of laboursaving machinery and the reorganization of work and trades, impelled by increasing international competition.
 And while some high-tech manufacturing sectors have succeeded through the introduction of new and improved high-income-elastic consumer goods to generate new employment opportunities, their number has been falling steadily over time.
 Particularly in Europe, high-tech manufacturing sectors no longer witnessed any employment growth over the 1990s.
 Still, given the generally acknowledged importance of services for future output and employment growth, relatively little attention has been paid to technical change in services.
 But technical change in services is a key issue to understand to what extent it will help to develop new markets and welfare or will be furthering the trends of automation.
 The future of work is at stake in these processes and the answers are not straightforward.
 Technical change in services has its speciﬁcities.
-In the ﬁrst place the development of goods and service markets is not submitted to...
+In the ﬁrst...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.